pikalab-unibo-students/master-thesis-dizio-ay2324/docs/index.md

 In-processing techniques modify the learning algorithm to incorporate fairness constraints:

 - [Adversarial Debiasing](inprocessing/adversarial_debiasing.md): Uses adversarial learning to remove information about protected attributes from the model's internal representations.
-- [FAUCI (Fairness AUgmented Constrained Inference)](inprocessing/fauci.md): Incorporates fairness metrics directly into the loss function as regularization terms.
+- [FaUCI (Fairness Under Constrained Injection)](inprocessing/fauci.md): Incorporates fairness metrics directly into the loss function as regularization terms.
 - [Prejudice Remover](inprocessing/prejudice_remover.md): Mitigates discrimination by adding a regularization term that penalizes mutual information between predictions and sensitive attributes.

 ## How to Use This Documentation